Food of the Philippines - 15 Popular Filipino dishes to try!

 Sometimes called "sizzling sisig", this Filipino dish originated in the Pampanga province and is a staple of the region's cuisine.

 Sisig is made with pork and served with chicken liver on a sizzling plate.
 Traditionally, chefs would use the pig's head (usually the ears and jowl) and sometimes pork belly.
-These days, pork mince is used.
+Modern versions often use chopped pork or pork belly, giving the dish its rich, savoury finish.

 #7 Chicharon